Roman and Late Antique architecture

 G. Luger, Der Raumkomplex 'Weggrabung Nord' von Aguntum und die in diesem Bereich gefundene grobtonige Keramik (unpublished dissertation University of Vienna 1989).

-The thermal baths of Aguntum were archaeologically investigated in the 1960s and 1970s.
-Several construction phases were identified, although these were never published in detail.
-The most comprehensive compilation of the findings can be found in the dissertation by Silvia Schoitsch.
-Together with the original plans from the 1970s, this shows that the first thermal bath complex, which probably dates back to the Tiberian-Claudian period, has good comparisons with the Magdalensberg, but also with Herculaneum and Pompeii.
-The subsequent remodelling led to a restructuring of the complex in the form of the imperial row type.
-A more precise characterisation of the construction phases is only possible through a combination of the evaluation of old excavations and re-excavations in the area of the thermal baths.
-The re-examination of the thermal bath complex will begin in the 2026 excavation season.
+The thermae of Aguntum were archaeologically investigated in the 1960s and 1970s.
+Several construction phases were identified, though they were never published in detail.
+The most comprehensive synthesis of the evidence is found in Silvia Schoitsch’s PhD.
+Together with the original plans from the 1970s, it indicates that the earliest bath complex—likely dating to the Tiberian‑Claudian period—finds good parallels at Magdalensberg as well as at Herculaneum and Pompeii.
+Subsequent remodeling reconfigured the complex into the imperial “row type.”
+A more precise characterization of the building phases will only be possible by combining the reassessment of older excavations with targeted re‑excavations in the bath area.
+Re‑examination of the bath complex is scheduled to begin in the 2026 excavation season.

 Luftbild der Therme